gmc-code/PC-microbit-micropython/docs/extra/machine_module.rst

 .. method:: machine.time_pulse_us(pin, pulse_level, timeout_us=1000000)

+   Return the duration of a pulse, in microseconds, on the given pin.

+   :param pin: The pin to measure the pulse on.
+This should be a `Pin` object.
-    Time a pulse on the given *pin*, and return the duration of the pulse in microseconds.
-The *pulse_level* argument should be 0 to time a low pulse or 1 to time a high pulse.
+   :param pulse_level: The pulse level to measure (0 or 1).
+0 to time a low pulse or
+    1 to time a high pulse.
+   :param timeout_us: The timeout in microseconds.
+Default is 1,000,000 microseconds (1 second).
+   :returns: The duration of the pulse in microseconds, or -1 if the timeout was reached.

 | e.g. ``pulse_time = machine.time_pulse_us(pin14, 1, 1160000)`` measures the time for the pulse to be reflected back.